European Grand Prix: Brands Hatch (1983, 1985)

+Cancelled race Jarama (1986)

+There was an attempt to stage the European Grand Prix in 1986 with an early version of the calendar publishing Jarama as the host track but these plans fell through.

-Donington Park
+Donington Park (1993)

 In 1990, a wealthy Japanese businessman, Tomonori Tsurumaki, built the Nippon Autopolis with the idea of hosting a Formula One race.
 In 1992, plans were made to have an Asian Grand Prix in 1993 to replace the Mexican Grand Prix on the schedule.
 However, these plans failed to materialise.
 Instead, Bernie Ecclestone added a race at Donington Park to the schedule, which brought back the European Grand Prix moniker.
 The race was the brainchild of Tom Wheatcroft, who had been trying to bring F1 to the track since an abortive attempt to host the British Grand Prix in 1988.
 The first and so far only Formula One Grand Prix at Donington Park resulted in Ayrton Senna's victory in mixed wet and dry conditions.